wkan17012021/plainJs-freeCodeCamp-projects/README.md

 - **Responsive Navbar🧭**: most of this is css controlled responsive design.
 It contains a hamburger icon on mobile which toggles the mobile menu.
 - **Sidebar toggle 📤 📥**: similar to before, toggling some markup on and off canvas by switching a classname on and off.
 - **Basic Modal 💬**: similar to before, toggling some styles in a classname on and off using button event listeners.
 Added bg-image switch.
 - **Basic Accordion 🪗**: learned to use some event properties I hadn't used before in order to traverse the DOM and trigger the accordion open section when the + icon is clicked.
+- **Menu **: Couldn't complete this one in the first attempt and wasn't sure whether using innerHTML is a valid solution to inject a load of content to filter options.
+Will revisit this to see if there is a more manageable/maintainable solution in the future.
+- **Video Custom Player 🎥**: This was good practice with the video web api.
+I learned that you have to create your own video controls and you can't manipulate the HTML5 default controls.
+The app also shows a basic implementation of a loader screen which shows before the whole content is loaded.
+Useful if the page contains heavy processing such as a video.